Gobiman/Blog/_posts/2019-07-06-DBA-15Commands.md

 ---

 15 Commands inroduced by Chrissy LeMaire at PSConfEn2019.
-These commands can be found [link]:(#)
+These commands can be found [link] (#).

-To make sure the script does not run accidentaly, use the command
+To make sure the script does not run accidentaly, use the command.

 ```ruby
 Break